-ASCI and J.D.
-Power scores for Verizon Fios
+ASCI scores* for Verizon Fios

-ASCI and J.D.
-Power scores for Comcast XFINITY
+ASCI scores for Comcast XFINITY

 Our advice: Verizon’s technical staff isn’t contracted; Fios sends its own experts for installation and technical issues.
 Other cable companies often contract out technicians, who may be less familiar.
 Most customers have claimed no major outages.
 Overall, Fios seems like the most reliable company for customers.